jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 val streetOfPerson = Person.address() + Address.street()
 ```

+This works, but the syntax is quite cumbersome, especially for deeper nested models.

 fritz2's automatic `@Lenses`-annotation-processor has dedicated support for deeper nested models as well and
 creates extension functions for all lenses.
 This allows you to chain the calls fluently: